Copper Cable with HDSL:

 PairGain has become synonymous with the term CopperOptics, and essentially, it has come to

-define our business: delivering high-speed, fiber optic-quality digital transmission over the last mile
+define our business: delivering high-speed, fiber optic-quality digital transmission over

 of ordinary copper wire, allowing both public and private telecommunications providers to